Back

 How Was Outsourcing Involved?

-Outsourcing played a central role in this matter as the Navy had outsourced the responsibility of modernizing its information technology infrastructure to EDS.
+Outsourcing played a central role in this matter, as the Navy had outsourced the responsibility of modernizing its information technology infrastructure to EDS.

 What Outsourcing Lesson Can We Learn From This?

-The Navy and EDS case highlights the vital importance of clear and consistent communication in outsourcing arrangements.
-Companies outsourcing critical functions must ensure that their objectives and expectations are explicitly communicated to the service provider.
+The Navy and EDS case highlights the importance of clear and consistent communication in outsourcing arrangements.
+Companies outsourcing critical functions must ensure their objectives and expectations are explicitly communicated to the service provider.

 The lesson here is that an outsourcing project should not be seen as a hands-off approach but rather as a collaborative effort.
 The success of outsourcing partnerships depends on effective communication, a shared vision, and a commitment to regular engagement and feedback.
 Failing to uphold these principles in an outsourcing venture can lead to costly misunderstandings and project failures.